Luka Jović: 2019–20 season

 On 4 June 2019, Jović signed for Real Madrid for a reported €60 million, on a six-year contract.
 He made his debut on 17 August 2019, coming in as a substitute in a 3–1 win over Celta Vigo.
 On 30 October 2019, he scored his first goal for the club in a 5–0 victory over CD Leganés.

-Jović started both semi-final and final match of 2019–20 Supercopa de España against Valencia (made a assist to Modrić goal) and Atlético Madrid, respectively.
+Jović started both the semi-final and final match of 2019–20 Supercopa de España against Valencia (made an assist to Modrić's goal) and Atlético Madrid, respectively.
 Real won the final 4–1 on penalties on 12 January 2020, earning Jović his first trophy as a Real Madrid player.
 During an injury-riddled season, he made 17 appearances during the league season, while scoring two goals, as Real Madrid won the 2019–20 La Liga title.

 Loan to Eintracht Frankfurt

 On 14 January 2021, Jović was loaned back to his former club Eintracht Frankfurt until the end of the 2020–21 season.
 On 17 January, in his first match back with his former club, Jović came off the bench and scored two goals within half an hour as Frankfurt defeated Schalke 3–1.